ReAlex1902/Hawk/README.md

 ### Prerequisites

-Prerequisites are described in [Production_code/requirements.txt](https://github.com/ReAlex1902/Innoscripta_task/blob/main/Production%20code/requirements.txt).
-All you need is to run the next command \
+Prerequisites are described in [src/requirements.(https://github.com/ReAlex1902/Hawk/blob/main/src/requirements.txt).
+All you need is to follow the installation step.
-The installation steps are already written in [main.py](https://github.com/ReAlex1902/Innoscripta_task/blob/main/Production%20code/main.py) script.
-Think of installation step if you're going to use Hawk outside of the script

 ### Installation